govuk-one-login/orch-stubs/infrastructure/manual-stacks/ipv/dns-zones/README.md

 # Manual stacks - DNS
 ## Intro

-The SAM template creates a DNS record and certificate for `ipvstub.oidc.<environment>.account.gov.uk` (or `ipvstub.oidc.account.gov.uk` if environment is `production`).
-Note that the `dev` environment gets mapped to `authdev3.dev`.
+The SAM template creates a DNS record and certificate for `ipvstub.oidc.<environment>.account.gov.uk` Note that the `dev` environment gets mapped to `authdev3.dev`.

 This Stack is deployed manually once per environment as part of the DNS set up process.